 The Magic Carpet is an app-based interactive projection system that stimulates and engages people of all ages and abilities.
 Users simply move over the projected apps to interact with them.
 It has a motion capture camera that tracks users as they move over the projected apps.
 This movement data informs the software of the speed, direction and location of the movement.
 The software then converts this data into dynamic audio-visual feedback, which users experience as real-time cause and effect triggered by their movements.

-The new unit had to be small and light enough for users to be able to move it around a school or center with ease and take up minimal storage space.
+The new unit had to be small and light enough for users to be able to move it around a school or centre with ease and take up minimal storage space.
 An earlier mobile projection system prototype emulated the fixed overhead projector configuration which meant it was tall, bulky and not easily portable.
 Sensory Guru was determined that the design aesthetic of the new unit should be appealing to customers and had to be easy to operate and secure – with all cabling hidden.

 It had to be adequately proportioned for the motion tracking camera to see the full projected image for calibration purposes and be height adjustable to vary the projected image size.
 This aspect was hugely important as many users would access the system from a wheelchair.
-It needed to project a fully formed image onto a wheelchair tray when used by a single user, as well as offering a huge 3.6 meter wide image onto the floor when used by groups.
+It needed to project a fully formed image onto a wheelchair tray when used by a single user, as well as offering a huge 3.6 metre wide image onto the floor when used by groups.

 And it needed an ultra short throw projector that delivered on quality and brightness.